OutSystems/docs-support/src/licensing/move-apps-personal-enterprise.md

 *Can I transfer more apps from my Personal Edition in the future?*

-Following the terms of use for the Personal Edition, you can share your apps with the Community, through the Forge.
-If you do not intend to share your apps with the Community, develop them in your paid Enterprise Edition.
+Following the terms of use for the Personal Edition, you can share your apps with the Community through the Forge.
+If you don't intend to share your apps with the Community, develop them in your paid Enterprise Edition.
 OutSystems evaluates each transfer request, and only considers one request for each new customer.